UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 South Florida Stats and Trends

-- This year, the Bulls have an against-the-spread record of 3-1 in their four games as an underdog of 18.5 points or more.
+- This season, the Bulls have an ATS record of 3-1 in their four games as an underdog of 18.5 points or more.

-- South Florida's games this season have eclipsed the over/under six times in 11 opportunities (54.5%).
+- South Florida's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- South Florida is 5-1 against the spread and 2-4 overall when the team records more than 26.3 points.
+- When South Florida scores more than 26.3 points, it is 5-1 against the spread and 2-4 overall.

-- South Florida is 2-2 against the spread and 2-2 overall when the team churns out more than 374.1 yards.
+- When South Florida picks up more than 374.1 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Bulls have turned the ball over one more time (21 total) than the Knights have forced a turnover (20) this season.
+- This season the Bulls have turned the ball over 21 times, one more than the Knights' takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.